Copper Criteria

 Automatic Sit

 Dog walks in a heel position, and automatically sits when the handler stops.
 This should be completed without a verbal cue.
+Please ensure you are walking towards the camera so we can see that you aren’t using a cue.

 Dog balances item on their nose or head for 5 seconds, then waits for handler to remove the item.
 No physical intervention allowed (such as holding their nose still).